A Timeline of Vermeer's Life - 1641-1652

 c.
 1649

-Paulus Potter, known for his exquisite rendering of animals, moves to The Hague, where in the following year he married Adriana, daughter of the architect Claes van Balkeneynde.
+Paulus Potter, known for his exquisite rendering of animals, moves to The Hague, where in the following year he marries Adriana, the daughter of the architect Claes van Balkeneynde.

 EUROPEAN PAINTING &